Angina is chest pain caused by an area of your heart not getting enough blood flow. It isn't a disease but a symptom of an underlying heart problem.

 To request an appointment, contact the UPMC Heart and Vascular Institute:

 Angina is chest pain that happens when an area of your heart doesn't get enough blood flow.

 It feels like a squeezing in your chest.
 It can also cause pain in your shoulders, neck, back, arms, or jaw.

-Coronary artery disease happens when plaque builds up in your arteries, reducing blood flow to your heart.
+CAD happens when plaque builds up in your arteries, reducing blood flow to your heart.
 That lack of blood flow causes angina.

 There are four main types of angina: